The Dangers of Christmas Presents and Your Dogs

 Small, Swallowable Items:

-Christmas presents often come with small, swallowable items such as small parts of toys, buttons, or even decorations.
+Christmas presents often come with small, swallowable items, such as toy parts, buttons, or even decorations.
 Dogs, especially puppies or curious ones, may be tempted to chew or swallow these items.
 Ingesting such objects can result in choking hazards or intestinal blockages.
 Keep these small items away from your dog’s reach and ensure they have safe, appropriate toys.

 Noise and Stress: